 - Bring a large pot of water to a boil.
 Season the water with a pinch of salt.

-- While waiting for the water to boil, heat a cast iron skillet over medium high heat.
+- While waiting for the water to boil, heat a skillet over medium high heat.
 Add the olive oil and broccoli, season with a pinch of salt and pepper, and cook the broccoli uncovered for about 3 minutes until bright green.
 Add in 2 Tablespoons water and cook uncovered for about 3 more minutes until the water has evaporated.
 Transfer the cooked broccoli to a small bowl.

 - Add the fettuccine to the pot of boiling water and cook according to package instructions.